-While the primary responsibility for compliance activities is with the Enterprise Risk Committee, the Audit Committee has responsibility for the general oversight of the Company's compliance with banking laws and regulations.
+While the primary responsibility for compliance activities is with the Enterprise Risk Committee, the Audit Committee has responsibility for the monitoring of the Company's compliance with banking laws and regulations.

-2015 Work of the Audit Committee
+2017 Work of the Audit Committee

-The Audit Committee engaged Crowe Horwath LLP as the Company's independent registered public accounting firm as of and for the period ending December 31, 2015.
-The selection of Crowe Horwath LLP was ratified by the shareholders of the Company at the 2015 Annual Meeting.
+The Audit Committee engaged Crowe Horwath LLP as the Company's independent registered public accounting firm as of and for the period ending December 31, 2017.
+The selection of Crowe Horwath LLP was ratified by the shareholders of the Company at the 2017 Annual Meeting.

-In fulfilling its oversight responsibilities in 2015, the Audit Committee continued to closely monitor the financial reporting and accounting practices of the Company, including the establishment of an appropriate level of loan loss reserve.
+In fulfilling its oversight responsibilities in 2017, the Audit Committee continued to closely monitor the financial reporting and accounting practices of the Company, including the establishment of an appropriate level of loan loss reserve.
 The Audit Committee also requires periodic updates from management with respect to other critical accounting areas, including but not limited to, financial derivatives, goodwill and intangibles, securities impairment, purchase accounting and income taxes.

-The Company has been actively engaged in mergers and acquisitions during the last four years, including three transactions announced in 2014.
-The committee monitors the accounting for, and the reporting of, those transactions at closing ("day one") and subsequent to closing ("day two").
+The Company has been actively engaged in mergers and acquisitions during the last several years, including the May 1, 2016 closing of its largest acquisition to date, Anchor BanCorp Wisconsin, Inc., and the November 1, 2017 closing of the acquisition of Anchor Bancorp, Inc., a Minnesota-based company.
+The committee monitors the accounting for, and the reporting of, acquisitions at closing ("day one") and subsequent to closing ("day two").